-The Group is using one or more practical expedients permitted by the standard on transition; including the reliance on a previous assessment of whether a lease is onerous, the exclusion of initial direct costs for the measurement of the right-of-use asset at the date of initial application, application of a single discount rate to leases with similar characteristics, the use of hindsight in determining the lease term where the contract contains options to extend or terminate the lease, and the accounting for operating leases with a remaining lease term of less than 12 months as at January 1, 2018 as short-term leases.
+The Group is using one or more practical expedients permitted by the standard on transition; including the reliance on a previous assessment of whether a lease is onerous, the exclusion of initial direct costs for the measurement of the right-ofuse asset at the date of initial application, application of a single discount rate to leases with similar characteristics, the use of hindsight in determining the lease term where the contract contains options to extend or terminate the lease, and the accounting for operating leases with a remaining lease term of less than 12 months as at January 1, 2018 as short-term leases.

 The condensed consolidated interim financial statements do not include all the information and disclosures required in the annual financial statements, and should be read in conjunction with the Group's annual financial statements as at December 31, 2018.
 These condensed consolidated interim financial statements have been reviewed and not audited.
-These condensed consolidated interim financial statements were approved for issue on July 30, 2019.
+These condensed consolidated interim financial statements were approved for issue on October 30, 2019.

-As disclosed in Notes 8 and 10, the Group carries a provision of \$438m, substantially all relating to the Department of Justice litigation matters.
+As disclosed in Notes 9 and 11, the Group carries a provision of \$438m, substantially all relating to the Department of Justice (DOJ) litigation matters.
 While the Directors believe the Group has strong defences to the government's charges and will vigorously defend itself, they will still endeavour to pursue a settlement.
 Even if a settlement cannot be reached, the outcome from the DoJ indictment is not expected to impact the Group during the going concern period over the next 12 months.
 However, an unfavorable verdict may impact the long-term viability of the Group.
-The final resolution of the Group's legal proceedings as disclosed in Note 10 may be materially higher than the amount provided which, together with higher than expected loss of revenue following the 'at-risk' launch of generic buprenorphine/naloxone sublingual film products or the failure for new products to meet revenue growth expectations, could impact the Group's ability to operate.
+The final resolution of the Group's legal proceedings as disclosed in Note 11 may be materially higher than the amount provided which, together with lower than forecast revenue of SUBOXONE® or the failure for new products to meet revenue growth expectations, could impact the Group's ability to operate.
 The Directors have already taken significant steps to reduce the cost base of the business and manage its capital structure.
-A combination of the above risks may require additional measures to be taken such as further cost reductions.
-The above factors indicate the existence of a material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.
+A combination of the existence of a material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.
 However, the Directors believe the Group has sufficient liquidity and the ability to carry out any further measures that may be necessary for the Group to continue as a going concern for at least the next twelve months.
 The Condensed Financial Statements do not include the adjustments that would result if the Group were unable to continue as a going concern.